jkurek2912/Chess-Engine/README.md

 ##  Performance

-The engine includes numerous optimizations for maximum performance:
+The engine includes a few optimizations for maximum performance:

 ### Search Optimizations
 - Transposition table with 4M entries (~64MB)